Eagle Pass

 Here’s a closer look at the top five, by value:

-At this time a year ago, the top five imports were Commercial vehicles; Beer; Passenger vehicles; Motor vehicle parts; and Seats, excluding barber, dental.
+At this time a year ago, the top five imports were Commercial vehicles; Passenger vehicles; Beer; Motor vehicle parts; and Insulated wire, cable.

 Port